Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Related Work

 \section{Related Work}

 The landscape of modern software engineering is increasingly shaped by the integration of LLMs to automate and augment developer tasks.

 \paragraph{Code Generation and Text-to-SQL Benchmarks.} Early text-to-code benchmarks, including HumanEval~\citep{chen2021humaneval}, SQL-Spider~\citep{yu2018spider}, and BIRD~\citep{li2024bird}, focus on simple and short code snippets~\citep{zhuo2025bigcodebench,jain2025livecodebench,fullstackbench}.
-To address the gap with real-world applications, SWE-Bench~\citep{jimenez2023swebench} evaluates models on complete software issues, which require a comprehensive understanding of codebases.
+To address the gap with real-world applications, SWE-Bench~\citep{swebench} evaluates models on complete software issues, which require a comprehensive understanding of codebases.
 Similarly, Spider2.0~\citep{lei2025spider} extends Text-to-SQL evaluation to enterprise contexts.
 BIRD-Critic~\citep{li2024bird} introduces SQL debugging, but it only handles short, simplified StackOverflow queries that lack enterprise-level complexity.
 Most of these benchmarks rely on manually curated datasets, which are costly and prone to data leakage~\citep{chou2025autocodebench}.
-In this work, we introduce the first enterprise-level \task benchmark, which is automatically constructed via reverse engineering. \paragraph{LLMs for Automated Software Engineering.} Recent work applies LLMs to automated software engineering through three primary paradigms: (1) \textbf{Single-model} approaches, which attempt to produce patches directly from a description and buggy code, often using few-shot prompting or SFT~\citep{10.1109/ASE56229.2023.00181,yasunaga2021break,allamanis2021self}.
+In this work, we introduce the first enterprise-level \task benchmark, which is automatically constructed via reverse engineering.

+\paragraph{LLMs for Automated Software Engineering.} Recent work applies LLMs to automated software engineering through three primary paradigms: (1) \textbf{Single-model} approaches, which attempt to produce patches directly from a description and buggy code, often using few-shot prompting or SFT~\citep{10.1109/ASE56229.2023.00181,yasunaga2021break,allamanis2021self}.
 These single-model methods are bottlenecked by the need to build large-scale SFT datasets~\citep{pan2024swegym,bird-critic,ma2024lingmaswegptopendevelopmentprocesscentric,yang2025swesmith,pham2025swesyn}.
 (2) \textbf{Multi-stage Workflows}, which guide models through defect localization, patch generation, and validation~\citep{xia2024agentless,zhang2024autocoderover,gong2025sqlens}.
 (3) \textbf{Agent-based Methods}, which leverage analysis, execution traces, or test feedback for iterative refinement~\citep{yang2024sweagent,wang2025openhands,bouzenia2024repairagent,chen2023teaching}.
 In this work, we provide both SFT-based Single-model solutions and Agent-based methods, offering the community a comprehensive understanding of SQL debugging tasks.